e271828e/Flight.jl/prototypes/kernel/NOTES.md

 `test_roster.jl` (`struct Reader <: AbstractBinding`), and since every file here is included into `Main`, the test's definition silently replaced the framework type before `test_readers.jl` ran; the binding is now `Unwritten`, which is what it was for.
-And the collected refusals lead with `ReadResolution`, a kind name Appendix C does not carry — the section's own spelling for an unresolved read is `TrimProblemInvalid` where trim owns the setup and `TapResolution` where linearization does, so the standalone `compile_reads` needed a name of its own, and its collecting half is factored apart from the throw exactly so trim can fold the same list into its kind.
+And the collected refusals carry no kind of their own: Appendix C names none for an unresolved read as such — its spellings are `TrimProblemInvalid` where trim owns the setup and `TapResolution` where linearization does — and a read set is only ever compiled inside a client, so the standalone entry point is internal (`_compile_reads`) and its collecting half is factored apart from the throw exactly so trim can fold the same list into its kind.

 **Increment 21, part 3 — the specialized register.** §14.4's two application
 registers finally both exist, and the second one is what an iterating service